Associate Professor, Associate Dean, Academic Programs

 Email: firstname.lastname@example.orgAvailable to supervise graduate students

 Sarah Barrett is an Associate Professor and Associate Dean, Academic Programs, in the Faculty of Education, York University.
 Her research centres on the impact that the core beliefs and values of teachers have on classroom practice.
-Identity and professional culture are central themes in her work.
-She has authored several articles on teachers' professional culture, teacher education and teacher identity and presented at several national and international conferences.
-Her current research revolves around teachers' conceptions of professional ethics.
+Identity and the impact of professional culture are central themes in her work.
+She has authored several articles on teachers' experiences of their unions and workplaces, teacher education and teacher identity and presented at several national and international conferences.
+Her current research revolves around teachers' experiences of labour disruptions and professional ethics.

 Faculty & School/Dept